Azure/rhel-jboss-templates/README.md

     * A storage account for setting up Azure ping protocol for JGroups usage.
     * A storage account for sharing configuration files between virtual machines.
 * Key software components
     * A JBoss EAP 7.4 standalone instance with user provided admin credentials.
-The `EAP_HOME` is `/opt/rh/eap7/root/usr/share/wildfly`.
+The **EAP_HOME** is **/opt/rh/eap7/root/usr/share/wildfly**.
     * OpenJDK 8, 11, or 17.
-The `JAVA_HOME` is a subdirectory of `/usr/lib/jvm`, depending on the selected JDK version.
+The **JAVA_HOME** is a subdirectory of **/usr/lib/jvm**, depending on the selected JDK version.
     * This JBoss EAP host can be registered to an existing Red Hat Satellite server for management.

 ### Red Hat JBoss EAP on ARO

-This offer provisions:
+This offer provisions the JBoss EAP operator on Azure Red Hat OpenShift and any necessary supporting azure resources.

 * Network resources
     * An virtual network and a subnet.
 * Computing resources